polkadot-developers/substrate-developer-hub.github.io/docs/development/module/off-chain-workers.md

 }
 ```

 As with any other pallet, your runtime must implement the pallet's configuration trait.
+Go to your

-**runtime/src/lib.rs**
+runtime's `lib.rs` at `runtime/src/lib.rs`.

 ```rust
 // Define the transaction signer using the key definition